Kanyi541/StreamIt/README.md

-# Welcome to your Lovable project
+# Welcome to My Stream IT Webapp

 ## Project info